Mike Curato: Flamer (2020)

 Flamer is a semi-autobiographical graphic novel, published September 1, 2020 by Henry Holt and Company.
 The book has received various accolades, including the Lambda Literary Award for Children's and Young Adult Literature in 2021.

+Gaysians (2025)

+Gaysians is an adult graphic novel, published 2025 by Algonquin Books.
+The book has received various accolades, including the 2026 Stonewall Book Award - Barbara Gittings Literature Award, the 2026 GLAAD Media Award for Outstanding Original Graphic Novel/Anthology, and being selected for Kirkus Reviews' Best Fiction Books of the Year.
+It also won the 2026 Lambda Literary Award for LGBTQ+ Comics.